bitwarden/help/_articles/features/custom-fields.md

 4. HTML form element's `aria-label` attribute.
 5. HTML form element's `placeholder` attribute.

 Bitwarden will search the matched-URI webpage for those HTML form element attributes/values **in the above priority-order**.
-If a custom field's name matches one of those attributes/values, auto-fill will be available into that HTML form element.
+If a custom field's name matches one of those attributes/values, its value can be auto-filled into the HTML form element.

 ### Name to Attribute Matching

-Field Name to attribute/value matches is **exact** and **case-insensitive** comparison.
+Field Name to attribute/value matches is an **exact** and **case-insensitive** comparison.
 For example, if your custom field has the name `PIN`:

 - **Auto-fill offered** for `pin`, `PiN`, `PIN`, etc.
 - **Auto-fill not offered** for `pin2` or `mypin`